IDPros/anno-biblio/README.md

 The citation also has a key, its the first element after the entry type, in this case, Cameron2005.

+### Temporary files
-The `contrib-cites.csv`file contains two columns, it is the mapping between the contributors and the citations.
+The `contrib-cites.csv`file is a temporary work file which contains two columns.
+It is the mapping between the contributors and the citations.
 It is generated from the `.bib` files by the `compile.sh` script.

+The script also refreshes the temp file `bibs_index.tex` based on the contents of the `contributors.csv` file.
+This file is then "included" in the main Latex file, `anbib.tex`.
+Thus no changes are needed to the main file when a new contribution arrives.

 ## To do